M.S.Ed. in Mental Health Counseling

 Master of Science in Education

-This program prepares you to create a strong professional identity, provide individual and group counseling, and offer consultation to diverse populations.
-We have our own student-driven counseling center that serves the Northwest Indiana community.
+Purdue University Northwest’s M.S.Ed. in Mental Health Counseling program prepares you to create a strong professional identity, provide individual and group counseling, and offer consultation to diverse populations.
+We have a student-driven counseling center that serves the Northwest Indiana community.
 Studies predict a 36 percent increase in the mental health counseling field by 2026.

 PNW’s Mental Health Counseling MSEd degree program is accredited by the Council for Accreditation of Counseling and Related Educational Programs.
 Our students are highly sought after for practicums, internships and job opportunities.